dimitri-nicolo/calico/getting-started/kubernetes/managed-public-cloud/aks.md

 Ensure that your AKS cluster meets the following requirements.

-  - Azure CNI networking plugin is used with transparent mode
+  - Azure CNI networking plugin is used with transparent mode.
   - Network policy is not set.
   This avoids conflicts between other network policy providers in the cluster and {{site.prodname}}.

+> **Note**: Azure CLI does not support setting Azure CNI network plugin to transparent mode.
+Users are required to use ARM template to create cluster as outlined below.
+{: .alert .alert-info}

 ##### Using Azure Resource Manager (ARM) template